khuyentran1401/production-ready-data-science-code/chapter2_dependency_management/04_uv_basics/README.md

 # uv Basics

-Follow the book's uv examples to experience modern dependency management.
+## Problem

+Traditional Python dependency management involves juggling multiple tools: pip for installation, virtualenv for environments, pip-tools for locking versions, and manual pyproject.toml editing.
+This creates complexity and inconsistency. uv consolidates these workflows into a single, fast tool written in Rust.

 ## Key Points

-- uv replaces pip, virtualenv, and Poetry in one tool
+- uv replaces pip, virtualenv, pip-tools, and Poetry in one tool (10-20x faster installs)
-- Creates `pyproject.toml` and `uv.lock` files automatically
+- Creates `pyproject.toml` and `uv.lock` files automatically with proper version locking
-- Much faster than traditional tools
+- Handles project initialization, dependency management, and environment reproduction seamlessly

 ## How to Run